-One of the first blooms to appear is the Crocus, sometimes peeking up through a layer of snow with the promise of spring.
-The Crocus plant grows from bulbs and is native to central and eastern Europe, North Africa, the Middle East and parts of Asia and China.
-They are adaptable flowers that have become part of the North American landscape, providing much needed late winter or early spring cheer.
+One of the first blooms to appear is the Crocus, sometimes peeking through a layer of snow with the promise of spring.
+The Crocus plant grows from bulbs and is native to central and eastern Europe, North Africa, the Middle East, and parts of Asia and China.
+They are adaptable flowers that have become part of the North American landscape, providing much-needed late winter or early spring cheer.
 Growing Crocus in the home garden is easy if you know when to plant it.

 Growing Conditions and General Care

 You should purchase your Crocus bulbs in September or October but wait to plant them until soil temperatures are below 60°F (16°C).
 As a general rule, bulbs are planted in November.
-Crocus is hardy to USDA zones 3 to 8 but planting times will vary slightly depending when you receive your first freeze.
+Crocus is hardy to USDA zones 3 to 8, but planting times vary slightly depending on when you receive your first freeze.

 The bulbs should be in the ground before the first frost.
-Crocus need a chilling period of 12 to 16 weeks before blooming, so plan accordingly when growing it in your garden.
+Crocus needs a chilling period of 12 to 16 weeks before blooming, so plan accordingly when growing it in your garden.

 When the flowers are spent, leave the foliage until it dies back to collect solar energy to feed the bulbs for the next bloom.
-Every two to three years, clumps should be divided in fall when they are dormant.
+Clumps should be divided in the fall when they are dormant every two to three years.
 Dig up the clump and cut it into pieces with several bulbs attached and at least four healthy stems.

-Fertilize Crocus beds with a slow release fertilizer in fall according to the manufacturer's instructions.
+Fertilize Crocus beds with a slow-release fertilizer in the fall according to the manufacturer's instructions.